Need to limit number of devotees at a time, remove VIP enclosure: Bankey Bihari temple priests | Science-Environment

 - India

-The number of devotees inside the Bankey Bihari temple at a time should be restricted while the VIP enclosure should be removed, priests at the shrine said, a day after two devotees ''suffocated to death'' due to overcrowding.
+The number of devotees inside the Bankey Bihari temple at a time should be restricted while the VIP enclosure should be removed, priests at the shrine have said, days after two devotees ''suffocated to death'' due to overcrowding.

 However, a former president of the shrine's management committee said either a new bigger temple should be constructed and the deity be shifted there or the area around the shrine be developed on the lines of the Kashi Vishwanath Corridor in Varanasi.

-The suggestions came as two devotees were killed in early hours of Saturday, with District Magistrate Navneet Singh Chahal saying ''prima facie, the cause of death is suffocation due to a heavy rush at the 'mangala aarti''' during the Krishna Janmashtami celebrations.
+The suggestions came as two devotees were killed in the early hours of Saturday, with District Magistrate Navneet Singh Chahal saying ''prima facie, the cause of death is suffocation due to a heavy rush at the 'Mangala aarti' during the Krishna Janmashtami celebrations.

-Temple priest Gaurav Goshwami said limited number of devotees should be allowed inside the shrine at a time and a barrier system should put in place outside it to manage crowd.
+Temple priest Gaurav Goswami said a limited number of devotees should be allowed inside the shrine at a time and a barrier system should be put in place outside it to manage the crowd.

-Another priest, Gyanendra Goshwami, said the VIP enclosure should be removed to create more space for devotees inside the temple.
+Another priest, Gyanendra Goswami, said the VIP enclosure should be removed to create more space for devotees inside the temple.

 He said donation boxes kept inside the temple should be shifted to a raised platform outside the shrine, which will make the temple spacious.

-The seer said four years ago, he had suggested the construction of a majestic temple over 500 acres, with facilities like parking space, shops and space for priests.
-Meanwhile, DM Navneet Singh Chahal said he along with the SSP surveyed the area in and around the temple, interacted with priests and shrine management to ''improve affairs of the temple'' and prevent any tragedy in future.
-PTI COR NAV RDK RDK
+The seer said four years ago, he had suggested the construction of a majestic temple over 500 acres, with facilities like parking space, shops, and space for priests.
+Meanwhile, DM Navneet Singh Chahal said he along with the SSP surveyed the area in and around the temple, interacted with priests and shrine management to ''improve affairs of the temple'' and prevent any tragedy in the future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)